bcantoni/vagrant-cassandra/4.DSE/README.md

 Notes:

 * Depending on how much memory your host system has, you may need to lower the default memory size for each VM.
 Currently it's set to 3GB for each VM.
+* This Vagrantfile will install the latest production version of DSE

 ## Instructions